hacdias/fintracts/docs/contract-spec.md

 - *Implied Exchange Rate*: implied exchange rate from *Principal A* and *Principal B*.
 - *Maturity Date*: the date at which both parties have to swap again at either the original implied exchange rate or another pre-agreed rate.
 - *(Optional) End Exchange Rate*: the pre-agreed rate to swap at maturity date.
 If non-specified, it is the implied exchange rate.
-- These transactions can also **involve** interest payouts during the agreement time, just like the Interest Rate Swap Transaction Agreement.
+- *(Optional) Interest Payouts* These transactions can also **involve** interest payouts during the agreement time, just like the Interest Rate Swap Transaction Agreement.

 #### Format